Townsend Road Culvert

 Traffic impacts

-Townsend Road will be closed between Fernside Road and South Belt from 5 January 2026, and will reopen under temporary traffic lights in early February.
-The road is expected to return to full two-lane operation by early March 2026.
+Townsend Road will be closed between Fernside Road and South Belt.
+This closure period was intended to be from 5 January 2026, and to reopen under temporary traffic lights in early February.
+However, we are extending the road closure on Townsend Road until 20 February.
+This is due to the following:

 Residents living on Townsend Road will still be able to access their properties via either Fernside Road or South Belt, depending on which side of the Southbrook Stream they are located.